All Episodes

 So it's possible she actually believed what she said.

-Her 15 minutes of fame.
+The second explanation, her 15 minutes of fame.

 But Arlen at least has had the courage to admit he was a Democrat all along.

-No, no, no, not one in a thousand could name it.
+Not one in a thousand could name it.

-Now look got her 50 minutes.
+Now look, got her 50 minutes.

-Olympia Snow, Olympia Snow, Olympia Snow.
+Olympia Snow, Ompia Snow, Olympia Snow.

-I know how people crave the camera.
+And trust me, folks, as one in media, I know how people crave the camera.

 I know how they crave attention.